Vision and Ethos of The wells free school

-The Wells Free School is a small primary school with one class of 24 children per year group.
 Our school is defined by a focus on the wellbeing and individual achievement of children, strong community engagement, excellent teaching, genuinely purposeful learning and an inspiring creative curriculum.
-It is open to all and will support all pupils, regardless of their background, to achieve their full potential.
+It is open to all and will support all pupils, regardless of their background, to achieve their potential.
 TWFS will be distinctive in a number of ways taking a fresh look at education and pastoral system, and enhance the learning opportunities of the next generation.

-- Imaginative and flexible groupings, to achieve the best possible learning in all situations, and to facilitate strong emphasis on pastoral care.
+- Imaginative and flexible teaching to achieve the best possible learning in all situations, and to facilitate strong emphasis on pastoral care.

 - A greatly enriched curriculum, both within the school day, and within the introduction of extended school provision.

 - High expectations of all members of TWFS and the wider community to actively be involved in, and feel ownership of the school.